Libera-Chat/libera-chat.github.io/content/_guides/account.md

 /msg NickServ SET PASSWORD newpasswordhere
 ```

-Simply change `yournewpassword` to something that is hard to guess.
+Simply change `newpasswordhere` to something that is hard to guess.
 Once
 the password is changed with `NickServ` update it in your [client's SASL details](/guides/sasl)
 and for bonus points also store it in a password manager!